Home › Pollen Count Albuquerque

 Pollen Count Albuquerque — What You Need to Know

-The pollen count in Albuquerque peaks in March–October, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Albuquerque peaks in March–October.
 Despite low humidity, the Southwest sees heavy pollen from mulberry, olive, and native desert plants.

 Why Is Pollen High in Albuquerque?